knuckleswtf/scribe-js/docs/config.md

 ### `baseUrl`
 The base URL to be used in examples.

+### `title`
+The HTML `<title>` for the generated documentation, and the name of the generated Postman collection.

+### `description`
+A description for the API.
+This will be used as the `info.description` field in the Postman collection and OpenAPI spec, and placed before the "Introduction" section in the doc webpage.

 ### `introText`
 The text to place in the "Introduction" section.
 Markdown and HTML are supported.

-### `title`
-The HTML `<title>` for the generated documentation, and the name of the generated Postman collection.

 ### `logo`
 Path to an image file to use as your logo in the generated docs.
 This will be used as the value of the src attribute for the `<img>` tag, so make sure it points to a public URL or path accessible from your web server.
 For best results, the image width should be 230px.
 Set this to `false` if you're not using a logo.
 Default: `false`.